Purches Power is a competitive, drug-free bodybuilder and a qualified gym instructor with a diploma in Sports Psychology.

 Some sports innovators have led to a complete change in their chosen sport.
 One of the most famous is Dick Fosbury.
 He revolutionized the high jump event with a unique back-first technique.
 The introduction of the move, now named the Fosbury Flop, led to other athletes adopting the technique and completely changing the sport.

 Others innovations led to rule changes.
 The technique of swimmers performing a backstroke for nearly the complete length of the pool underwater was immediately outlawed.
 David Berkoff set a world record at the Summer Olympics in Seoul by staying underwater for 35m off his start.
 You are much faster underwater in a streamline position than you are on the surface of the water, and Berkoff's technique and subsequent dominance led to a new FINA rule.
 In 1988, the new rules stated that a swimmer's head must break the surface of the water by 10m in the backstroke.
-This was extended to 15m in 1991, and remains the limit today.
+This was extended to 15m in 1991, and it remains the limit today.

 Trevor Chappell and Underarm Bowling in Cricket